UCL-ARC/Enigma-PD-WML/README.md

 - [MRIcroGL](https://www.nitrc.org/projects/mricrogl) : A tool for converting DICOM images to NIfTI format.

+For details of the processing steps, see the [pipeline documentation](/docs/pipeline.md).

 The pipeline is available as a [Docker](https://www.docker.com/) or [Apptainer](https://apptainer.org/) container, allowing it to be run on many different systems.